Some of the methods discussed in this article are dangerous or even deadly. You attempt them at your own risk.

 High-brass magnum shells aren’t a luxury you can afford when everything around you is going to hell.

-In my opinion, and this is going to be a recurring theme, you’ve got to look to the past for answers.
+In my opinion, and this will be a recurring theme, you’ve got to look to the past for answers.
 Before the 1960’s paper hulls were common.
 They were made around a sizing dowel by wrapping around layers of paper and glue and then sealing it up with wax.

-Even the cartridge head and wadding can be made of paper if you get creative like YouTuber Tacome1942 did:
+Even the cartridge head and wadding can be made of paper if you get creative as YouTuber Tacome1942 did: